godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

 Note: When scenes are small, the transition is instantaneous.
 However, if your scenes are more complex, they may take a noticeable amount of time to appear.
-To learn how to handle this, see the next tutorial, :ref:`doc_background_loading`
+To learn how to handle this, see the next tutorial: :ref:`doc_background_loading`